jfroment/seedbox/README.md

 Go to `x.hostname` where `x` is the service you want to access.
 Included services are:
 - rtorrent
+- deluge (supposed to replace rtorrent someday, seems to be more compatible with sonarr)
 - sonarr
 - jackett (included in the sonarr image)
 - plex
+- h5ai

 The front-end reverse proxy routes based on the lowest level subdomain (e.g.
 `rtorrent.example.com` would route to rtorrent).
 Since this is how the router